zoho/Apptics/README.md

 ## Callbacks

-Get callbacks for all the events at a single point by extending `ZACustomHandler`.
+Get callbacks for all the events at a single point by extending `APCustomHandler`.
 It deals with user consent , crash consent, feedback, and ratings & reviews.

 ## Feedback and BugReporting

-A seperate module that does "Shake to Feedback", please check if it suits your needs [here](https://prezoho.zohocorp.com/apptics/resources/iOS/inapp-feedback.html).
+A seperate module that does "Shake to Feedback", please check if it suits your needs [here](https://prezoho.zohocorp.com/apptics/resources/SDK/iOS/in_app_feedback.html).

 ## App Updates

 Now you can prompt user to update to the latest version of your app from the App Store.

-Please check our  guide before you start [here](https://prezoho.zohocorp.com/apptics/resources/iOS/inapp-updates.html).
+Please check our  guide before you start [here](https://prezoho.zohocorp.com/apptics/resources/SDK/iOS/in_app_updates.html).

 ## Ratings and Reviews

 Engage with your users and learn about their experience.
 Promopt them to rate your app after they have fulfilled the configured criteria.

-Check how to configure automatic ratings [here](https://prezoho.zohocorp.com/apptics/resources/iOS/inapp-ratings.html).
+Check how to configure automatic ratings [here](https://prezoho.zohocorp.com/apptics/resources/SDK/iOS/in_app_ratings.html).